xica/formula/README.md

 ```

 Now it is a trivial task to display these values as a table, but often
-users want more.
+customers want more.
 For example, they might think it is very helpful if
 'unit price' is calculated automatically and displayed in the table.
 Of course, you can implement a some special logic for this case ...
 then you find yourself in a whack-a-mole situation.
 This approach
-does not scale well for a large user base.
+does not scale well.

-Instead, you can allow users to 'compose' a custom index through an
+Instead, you can allow customers to 'compose' a custom index through an
 input dialog like this:

 ```
 Add a custome column to the table?

   title:   [UnitPrice       ]
-  formula: [price / quantity] (max 25 chars)
+  formula: [price / quantity]

 [OK] [CANCEL]
 ```